jpsca/tcom/docs/docs/guide/css_and_js.md

 The tags above will not work at all if your application can't return the content of those files, and right now it can't.

-For that reason, TemplateComponents include a WSGI middleware that will process those URLs if you add it to your application.
+For that reason, Template Components include a WSGI middleware that will process those URLs if you add it to your application.

 ```py
 from flask import Flask